 Q. When did you first discover your passion for vintage clothing?

-A. I grew up in Lancaster, South Carolina in the seventies and my way of being different was I found a thrift store, this little hole in the wall place called Christine’s and it had some really interesting clothes in there.
-So, I’d go in and find things and wear them to school (which didn’t help my popularity), but I think that was the point.
+A. I grew up in Lancaster, South Carolina in the seventies.
+My way of being different was, I found a thrift store, this little hole in the wall place called Christine’s, and it had some really interesting clothes in there.
+I’d go in and find things and wear them to school (which didn’t help my popularity), but I think that was the point.
 I was wearing clothes from the fifties and some things from the sixties, probably even some things from the forties.